HamletTanyavong/Mathematics.NET/README.md

 HessianTape<Real> tape = new();
 ```

-Then, we can use the `.CreateAutoDiffVector()` method to create a vector with initial values.
+Then, we can use the `CreateAutoDiffVector` method to create a vector with initial values.
 Write

 ```csharp
 var x = tape.CreateAutoDiffVector(1.23, 0.66, 2.34);